-- A. A listing of all real properties owned by the church including: church property, meeting hall, manse and any other church-owned properties such as nursing homes, camp grounds, athletic facilities, investment properties, food stands, building sites, etc. You will need to specify square footage, the type of structural materials used, etc. Often this is done as an on-sight review by the insurance agent with a representative from the church present. - B. An inventory of all items within those properties, even those that are not the property of the church such as the minister's personal library. - C. An inventory of all church-owned vehicles, including recreational vehicles and buses. - D. A list of all employees, both full-time and part-time, with approximate annual salary and primary function. - E. A list of all church activities throughout the year, including functions of all church affiliates such as women's and men's groups, youth and school organizations, older adult groups.
+- A. A listing of all real properties owned by the church including: church property, meeting hall, manse and any other church-owned properties such as nursing homes, camp grounds, athletic facilities, investment properties, food stands, building sites, etc. You will need to specify square footage, the type of structural materials used, etc. Often this is done as an on-sight review by the insurance agent with a representative from the church present. - B. An inventory of all items within those properties, even those that are not the property of the church such as the minister's personal library. - a.
+This is best done with a video camera, walking around the church property filming all of the closets, walls, furniture, back rooms, etc. Even items that are no longer used, the insurance company will reimburse you for them if they are lost in a fire or other loss. - b.
+Remember to keep the videos, lists, and photos off site because they will usually be needed after the building is lost. - C. An inventory of all church-owned vehicles, including recreational vehicles and buses. - a.
+Again, use video or photos to document what you own. - b.
+Remember to keep the videos, lists, and photos off site because they will usually be needed after the building is lost. - D. A list of all employees, both full-time and part-time, with approximate annual salary and primary function. - E. A list of all church activities throughout the year, including functions of all church affiliates such as women's and men's groups, youth and school organizations, older adult groups.